jklue/crisiscoverage/README.md

 _Note: In order to keep the sample light-weight, for each week of the 9 queried, only the first 10 results have been returned and processed.
 So, this is not complete in any stretch but the metadata does offer a blunt instrument.
 And in its entirety (along with other concepts and more robust samples) this should demonstrate that we have a solid handle on addressing data needs of the project._

 ## Next Steps
+1. Use the Google API `cr` param to restrict to countries and build TBD choropleths from the results.
+2. Make use of unstructured indexing / sentiment analysis / word clouds.
+3. Consider crawling the entire corpus of select sites, such as [Top 15 Traditional News Sites](http://www.ebizmba.com/articles/news-websites) and TBD Social Media equivalents.
+4. Introduce crisis comparisons.